 Research on Meditation

-We often hear that the benefits of meditation are backed by research.
+You probably hear that the benefits of meditation are backed by research quite often.
 If, like me, you believe that meditation is a powerful tool for personal, professional and societal transformation, this is a great thing.
-In our society scientific evidence equates to trust, acceptance, funding and so on.
-But, what exactly do the results of this research tell us?
+In our society, scientific evidence equates to trust, acceptance, funding and so on.
+What exactly do the results of this research tell us?
 And where is it coming from?
 Below I've compiled a list of fairly recent research from reputable sources (note: I am not a scientist, therefore not trained to review research for quality so used reputation and outside citations as markers) and summarized their findings for your reading pleasure.

 Proceed with caution, not all research is created equal.

 A 2007 study designed to "review and synthesize the state of research on a variety of meditation practices" analyzed results from 813 meditation studies on Mantra meditation, Mindfulness meditation, Yoga, Tai Chi, and Qi Gong.

 Their conclusion?: "Scientific research on meditation practices does not appear to have a common theoretical perspective and is characterized by poor methodological quality.
 Firm conclusions on the effects of meditation practices in healthcare cannot be drawn based on the available evidence.
 Future research on meditation practices must be more rigorous in the design and execution of studies and in the analysis and reporting of results."

 While discernment is recommended when reading headlines and research, I'd like to note that I personally have had the experience of a regular meditation practice transforming the way I interact with the world and have heard this to be anecdotally true for many others.